’90 Day Fiancé’: Aladin Jallali Continues To Shade Laura Jallali

-The drama between 90 Day Fiancé: The Other Way couple, Aladin Jallali and his estranged wife, Laura Jallali, continues to intensify and Aladin is making sure his side of the story is heard.
+The drama between 90 Day Fiancé: The Other Way couple Aladin Jallali and his estranged wife, Laura Jallali, continues to intensify, and Aladin is making sure his side of the story is heard.
 According to a report from TV Shows Ace, the Qatar native has been posting shady messages directed at Laura.

 Most recently, Aladin posted a short video clip of himself making funny faces.
 The video had the following three sentences attached to it.